Phone-GWP-group

 • Environmental benefits

-• Improved handling / processes
+• Improved handling and processes

-• No end user disposal
+• No end-user disposal

-Whilst the disadvantages when compared to single trip packaging are as follows:
+Whilst the disadvantages when compared to single-trip packaging are as follows:

 • Increased upfront volume required

-• Requires collaboration in supply chain
+• Requires collaboration in the supply chain

 • Less flexible once integrated (dividers mitigate)